The local-LLM vocabulary

 - 1M tokens ≈ a 750-page book

-The mapping is the model's tokenizer.
-Different models use different tokenizers (BPE, SentencePiece, tiktoken).
-Same input text, different token counts.
-Hindi or Devanagari scripts often tokenize 2–3x worse than English on most tokenizers, so the same Hindi paragraph costs more tokens than the same English paragraph.
+The thing doing the chopping is the model's tokenizer.
+Different models use different ones (BPE, SentencePiece, tiktoken), so the same input text can come out to different token counts.
+Hindi and Devanagari scripts often tokenize 2 to 3x worse than English on most tokenizers, which means the same Hindi paragraph costs more tokens than its English twin.

-The number that matters when you compare bills, context lengths, or output speeds is always tokens, never characters or words.
+When you compare bills, context lengths, or output speeds, the number that matters is always tokens.
+Never characters, never words.

 Context window

-The maximum number of tokens the model can see at once.
-The model's "working memory" for a single conversation.
+The context window is the maximum number of tokens the model can see at once.
+Think of it as the model's working memory for a single conversation.

 Common sizes in 2026: